codio-content/Linux-Users_and_Permissions/.guides/content/Chmod-numerical-modes-444c.md

 In order to assign the `rw-r--r--` permissions to the `.htaccess` file, the command would be like:

 ```
-# Use commas for faster assignment:
+# Commas for faster assignment:
 chmod u+rw-x,go+r-wx .htaccess
 ```